johnearl92/Microservice_template/README.md

 # Overview
-## This is a sample template for a microservice structure
+This is a sample template for a microservice structure

+## Pre-requisites
+- java 8
+- gradle
+ - docker

 # Build
  - "distributionAll" task